 Is your hammock droopy, Boopie?
 Sorry, but really, when you get to use a fun word like “droopy” in a sentence, you gotta make the most of it.

-Some hammocks are just too long for the stand, and if you wanted to lie on the ground, you’d get a beach towel, right?
+Some hammocks are just simply too long for the stand, and if you wanted to lie on the ground, you’d get a beach towel, right?
 And ant repellent.

 No, no. Life is better off the ground.